-- As well as calculating need for households that meet the planning definition, the needs of any households where an interview was not completed (either due to refusal to be interviewed or households that were not present during the fieldwork period despite repeated visits) need to be assessed as part of the GTAA where they are believed to be ethnic Gypsies and Travellers who may meet the planning definition.
+- ^{3.6} As well as calculating need for households that meet the planning definition, the needs of the households where an interview was not completed (either due to refusal to be interviewed or households that were not present during the fieldwork period despite repeated visits) need to be assessed as part of the GTAA where they are believed to be ethnic Gypsies and Travellers who may meet the planning definition.
 Whilst there is no law or guidance that sets out how the needs of these households should be addressed, an approach has been taken that applies an estimate of potential need from these households.
-This will be an additional need figure over and above the need identified for households that do meet the planning definition. - The estimate seeks to identify potential current and future need from pitches known to be temporary or unauthorised, and through new household formation.
-For the latter the national rate of 1.50% has been used as the demographics of residents are unknown.
+This will be a maximum additional need figure over and above the need identified for households that do meet the planning definition. - ^{3.7} The estimate seeks to identify potential current and future need from pitches known to be temporary or unauthorised, and through new household formation.
+For the latter the national rate of 1.50%2 has been used as the demographics of residents are unknown.
 This approach is also consistent with the outcomes of a recent Planning Appeal where access to a site was not possible but basic information was known about the number of households residing there.
-(Planning Inspectorate Ref: APP/Z6950/A/14/2212012). - ORS are of the opinion that it would not be appropriate when producing a robust assessment of need to make any firm assumptions about whether or not households where an interview was not completed meet the planning definition based on the outcomes of households where an interview was completed.
+(Planning Inspectorate Ref: APP/Z6950/A/14/2212012). - ^{3.8} ORS are of the opinion that it would not be appropriate when producing a robust assessment of need to make any firm assumptions about whether or not households where an interview was not completed meet the planning definition based on the outcomes of households where an interview was completed.
 However, data that has been collected from over 2,500 household interviews that have been completed by ORS since the changes to PPTS in 2015 suggests that overall approximately 10% of households who have been interviewed meet the planning definition.
-This would suggest that it is likely that only a small proportion of the potential need identified from unknown households will need conditioned Gypsy and Traveller pitches, and that the needs of the majority from unknown households will need to be addressed through separate Local Plan policies. - The Council will need to carefully consider how to address the needs associated with unknown Travellers in Local Plan policies as it is unlikely that all of these will have a need that should be addressed through the provision of conditioned Gypsy or Traveller pitches.
-In terms of Local Plan policies the Council could consider the use of a criteria-based policy as suggested in PPTS (2015)
+This would suggest that it is likely that only a small proportion of the potential need identified from these households will need conditioned3 Gypsy and Traveller pitches, and that the needs of the majority from unknown households will need to be addressed through through separate Local Plan policies. - ^{3.9} The Council will need to carefully consider how to address the needs associated with unknown Travellers in Local Plan policies as it is unlikely that all of these will have a need that should be addressed through the provision of conditioned Gypsy or Traveller pitches.
+In terms of Local Plan policies the Council could consider the use of a criteria-based policy (as suggested in PPTS (2015) Paragraph 11) for any unknown households that do provide evidence that they meet the planning definition, and also take into account the NPPF.

-2 See Paragraph 5.8
+2 See Paragraph 5.8.